 - Totally Tropical - Learning about tropical rainforests focusing on Brazil.
 What they are like, what goes and lives there.
 How are they under threat, and how can they be managed sustainably?

 - Global Fashion and Sustainability - Learning about where your clothes come from and how they are made.
-Focus on the conditions of sweatshop workers, looking at Nike and Gap
+Focus on the conditions of sweatshop workers through examples such as Nike and Gap.

 - Development- Learning about the differences in levels of development around the world.
 What has created the development gap?
 How can we measure it?
 Do charities and aid help or hinder development?